moggieuk/Happy-Hare/doc/mcu_notes.md

 ## regular endstops and there are workaround options for certain homing points (like extruder entry) in the absence of any endstop.
 ## I'm really interested in creative setups that you come up with.
 Ping me on Discord (moggieuk#6538)
 ##
+##
 ## See mmu.cfg for serial definition and pins aliaes
 ##

-## HOMING CAPABLE EXTRUDER (VERY ADVANCED) ----------------------------------------------------------------------------------
+# HOMING CAPABLE EXTRUDER (VERY ADVANCED) ----------------------------------------------------------------------------------
-## With Happy Hare installed even the extruder can be homed.
+# With Happy Hare installed the extruder can be homed.
 You will find the usual 'endstop' parameters can be added to your
-## '[extruder]' section.
+# '[extruder]' section.
 Useless you have some clever load cell attached to your nozzle it only really makes sense to configure
-## stallguard style "touch" homing.
+# stallguard style "touch" homing.
 To do this add lines similar to this to your existing '[extruder]' definition whether
-## you have it defined in printer.cfg.
+# you have it defined in printer.cfg.
-##
-##    [extruder]
-##    endstop_pin: tmc2209_extruder:virtual_endstop
-##
-## Also be sure to add the appropriate stallguard config to the TMC section, e.g.
-##
-##    [tmc2209 extruder]
-##    diag_pin: E_DIAG			# Set to MCU pin connected to TMC DIAG pin for extruder
-##    driver_SGTHRS: 100		# 255 is most sensitive value, 0 is least sensitive
-##
-## Happy Hare will take care of the rest and add a 'mmu_ext_touch' endstop automatically
-##

-# NECESSARY KLIPPER OVERRIDES ----------------------------------------------------------------------------------------------
-# These supplemental settings essentially disable klipper's built in extrusion limits and is necessary when using an MMU
 #
-[extruder]
+#    [extruder]
-max_extrude_only_distance: 200
-max_extrude_cross_section: 50
+#    endstop_pin: tmc2209_extruder:virtual_endstop
+#
+# Also be sure to add the appropriate stallguard config to the TMC section, e.g.
+#
+#    [tmc2209 extruder]
+#    diag_pin: E_DIAG			# Set to MCU pin connected to TMC DIAG pin for extruder
+#    driver_SGTHRS: 100			# 255 is most sensitive value, 0 is least sensitive
+#
+# Happy Hare will take care of the rest and add a 'mmu_ext_touch' endstop automatically

 # FILAMENT DRIVE GEAR STEPPER  ---------------------------------------------------------------------------------------------
-# Note that 'toolhead' & 'mmu_gear' endstops will automatically be added if a toolhead sensor or gate sensor is defined
+# Note that 'toolhead' & `mmu_gear` endstops will automatically be added if a toolhead sensor or gate sensor is defined
 #
 # The default values are tested with the ERCF BOM NEMA14 motor.
 Please adapt these values to the motor you are using
 # Example : for NEMA17 motors, you'll usually use higher current
 #
 [tmc2209 stepper_mmu_gear]
 uart_pin: mmu:MMU_GEAR_UART
-uart_address: 0 			# Only for EASY-BRD
+uart_address: 0 			# Comment out for ERB board
+interpolate: True
 run_current: {gear_run_current}			# ERCF BOM NEMA14 motor
 hold_current: {gear_hold_current}			# Recommend to be small if not using "touch" or move (TMC stallguard)
-interpolate: True
 sense_resistor: 0.110			# Usually 0.11, 0.15 for BTT TMC2226
 stealthchop_threshold: 0		# Spreadcycle has more torque and better at speed
 #